 Intelligent building management and IoT – standards and protocols amidst the movement to the edge

-Talking about standards, protocols and what you previously said about the edge: where do you see the Internet Of Things in smart buildings moving to in this regard?
+Talking about standards, protocols, and what you previously said about the edge: where do you see the Internet Of Things heading with future building automation and energy management evolutions in this regard?

-Martin Feder: The BMS market has been using its own proprietary, standard, communication protocols for a long time.
-Examples include BACnet, LON, KNX and others which traditionally have been running via twisted pair, RS485 style cables.
+Martin Feder: The BMS market has been using its own proprietary communication protocols for a long time.
+Examples include BACnet, LON, KNX, and others that traditionally run via twisted pair, RS485 style cables.

-Approximately 5 to 6 years ago the enterprise and server level of building managements systems started to use these protocols over IP: BACnet/IP, LON/IP and so forth.
+Approximately ten years ago, building managements systems started to use these protocols over IP: BACnet/IP, LON/IP, and more.

-While the network architecture did not change a lot, the use of hubs and/or switches entered into the BMS world.
-Many saw this as an opportunity to move the BMS onto the already installed IT infrastructure of the building but due to the earlier mentioned concerns there was a choice for separate networks.
+While the network architecture did not change a lot, hubs and switches entered into the BMS world.
+Many saw this as an opportunity to move the BMS onto the already installed IT infrastructure of the building.
+Still, due to the earlier mentioned concerns, there was a choice for separate networks.

-Thanks to IP, which was perceived as the common ground, even if protocols were still different, this led to the ‘easier’ integration of other building systems and enabled the resulting increase of connectivity and flows of information.
+Thanks to IP, which was perceived as the common ground, even if protocols were still different, this led to the ‘easier integration of other building systems and enabled the resulting increase of connectivity and information flows.

-Tomorrow’s trend will be to move the field controllers, which are the actual control devices in the rooms and spaces, to the IP level, enabling for faster connectivity of the entire BMS.
+Tomorrow’s trend will be to move the field controllers, the actual control devices in the rooms and spaces, to the IP level, enabling faster connectivity of the entire BMS.

-This in turn will allow information and decision making to happen at the edge.
-The result will be a more autonomous decision making happening at the field level whereby only the critical information is pushed up the line to the BMS visualization system.
+This, in turn, will allow information and decision-making to happen at the edge.
+The result will be more autonomous decision-making happening at the field level, whereby only the critical information is pushed up the line to the BMS visualization system.

-So, more a hybrid approach where there is a tendency to keep the networks separate but to bring the data, analytics and insight to the edge.
-Can you give an examples of that more autonomous decision making?
+So, the networks remain separate, but the data, analytics, and insight move to the edge.
+Can you give an example of that more autonomous decision-making at the edge?

-Martin Feder: The intelligence is indeed moving further and further in the field to the edge, away from the central part where all the data is stored and analyzed, which enables to learn how the building is operating.
+Martin Feder: The intelligence is indeed moving further and further in the field to the edge, away from the central part where all the data is stored and analyzed, enabling us to learn how the building operates.

-For an example of a decision making parts let’s take a simple actuator that can decide whether it should open or close the flow of water or any other flow of energy in a room.
-The rooms become intelligent enough with IoT and can steer decisions based upon parameters such as activity in the room, the fact that no one has come in or has gone out and so forth.
+For an autonomous decision-making example, let’s take a simple actuator that can decide whether it should open or close the flow of water or any other energy flow in a room.
+The rooms become intelligent enough with IoT and can steer decisions based upon parameters such as activity in the room, the fact that no one has come in or has gone out, and so forth.

 Based upon such parameters, it will decide to reduce energy consumption by having actuators close specific parts off and send a message to the front end about this decision and about how much energy is saved this way.

-Martin Feder: The two levels which have been connected are the enterprise and management level: the computers and servers that are collecting all the data (enterprise) and the next level (management) which we call main plant controllers.
+Martin Feder: The two levels which have been connected are the enterprise and management levels.
+These consist of the computers and servers that collect all the data (enterprise) and the next level (management), which we call main plant controllers.

-These are controllers that are out in the field but traditionally in environments such as the boiler room or on top of the roof where they measure the cooling and air handling.
+Those controllers are out in the field but traditionally in environments such as the boiler room or on top of the roof where they measure the cooling and air handling.

 In the next step come the mentioned field controllers, which are the field level of BMS.
-They are the controls that you don’t see and will find, for instance in the office space, a hospital room, a classroom and so on.
-They are up in the ceiling or behind a wall.
-The only thing you might see is a temperature sensor, the light switch and the controls that show you a number which you can move up or down.
+They are the controls that you don’t see and will find, for instance, in a smart office space, hospital room, classroom, etc. They are up in the ceiling or behind a wall.
+You might only see a temperature sensor, the light switch, and the controls that show you a number that you can move up or down.
 This is the next level that is moving to the IP IT domain.

-Energy efficiency in buildings is not a choice anymore: ecology, energy consumption and legislation in the intelligent building
+Energy efficiency in buildings is not a matter of choice anymore

-We’ve touched upon the energy savings, energy efficiency and ecological aspects a few times, with a clear role for regulators.
-Would you say that in general regulations, ecology and cost savings are the key drivers of the market?
+We’ve touched upon the energy savings, energy efficiency, and ecological aspects a few times, with a clear role for regulators.
+Would you say that regulations, sustainability, and cost savings are the key drivers of the market?

-Martin Feder: They absolutely are and in particular legislation.
-Before the Energy Performance and Building Directive (EPBD) was established within the European Union, having an idea of how much energy got used was one of the advantages which were already sought but building management was a bit of a reluctant thing.
-Since the legislation has come in in the EU and elsewhere, there is also a real value attached to the energy saving and environmental dimension of a building and an understanding of the importance of the whole greenness of the planet and energy consumption overall.
+Martin Feder: They are and in particular legislation.
+Before the Energy Performance and Building Directive (EPBD) was established within the European Union, having an idea of how much energy got used was one of the advantages already sought.

 This is also the case in the US, for instance, where you have the Green Building Council and the previously mentioned LEED (Leadership in Energy and Environmental Design) program which is all about environmentally friendly designs of buildings and systems.

-That LEED certification has spread across the globe, among others because of the perceived value.
-It increases the asset price of the building and it’s also easier to find tenants who care about ecology to move in and these are traditionally larger organizations who have their own environmental group departments that will not rent a building unless it meets certain criteria.
+The LEED certification has spread across the globe, among others, because of the perceived value.
+It increases the asset price of the building, and it’s also easier to find tenants who care about ecology to move in and these are traditionally larger organizations who have their environmental group departments that will not rent a building unless it meets specific criteria.
 The latter is also driven by peer pressure.

 Martin Feder: It is the holistic approach, the coverage, the product portfolio of Schneider Electric and in the BMS certification scope, the acquisition of all these different skill sets which are increasingly needed and also make our program evolve.

-That holistic approach is unique to Schneider Electric and it is also what we are trying to achieve with a multi-badge approach whereby we want to bring a larger percentage of the pie in a building to our partners so they can do more and more profit on a single project.
+That holistic approach is unique to Schneider Electric.
+It is also what we try to achieve with our multi-certification focus, whereby we want to bring a more significant part of a building project to our partners so they can do more on a single project.